johnrearden/pa-data-driven-design/README.md

 - Our ideal outcome is to provide our client with reliable insight into a key differences between airplanes and what these differences consist of in terms of Design and Performance Parameters and how these are linked.
 - The model success metrics are
 	- at least 0.5 for the average silhouette score
-	- The ML model is considered a failure if the model suggests either to many clusters (>10) or to few clusters (<3) unless these clusters are really distinct and are not trivial considering the data, e.g. belong to a single categorical value that would alter many other features in an equal amount, e.g. TP mods which is a performance enhancing modification to the Engine.
+	- The ML model is considered a failure if the model suggests to many clusters (>6) unless these clusters are really distinct and are not trivial considering the data, e.g. belong to a single categorical value that would alter many other features in an equal amount, e.g. TP mods which is a performance enhancing modification to the Engine.
 - The output is defined as an additional column appended to the dataset.
 This column represents the cluster's suggestions.
 It is a categorical and nominal variable represented by numbers starting at 0.
 - Heuristics: Clustering or aircraft data has been done before on other data however our client wishes to have their own tool on their own data.
 - The training data to fit the model comes from the Kaggle data set.